Leonid Kadenyuk: 1997 flight with Space Shuttle Columbia

+Later pilot career

-After the flight, Leonid Kadeniuk continued his Ukrainian space program career in the State Space Agency of Ukraine.
+After the flight, Leonid Kadenyuk continued his Ukrainian space program career at the State Space Agency of Ukraine.

-During the preparation for space flights and in the process of test work he underwent unique engineering and flight training.
-He studied the Soyuz, Soyuz-TM, Buran spacecraft, the Salyut orbital station, the Mir orbital complex, and the US Space Shuttle.

-He participated in the development and testing of aerospace systems, in their sketch and layout design, as well as in flight tests of systems.
+He participated in the development and testing of aerospace systems, in their sketch and layout design, as well as in-flight tests of systems.

 He flew more than 50 types and modifications of aircraft for various purposes, mainly on fighters, as well as on the American training aircraft Northrop T-38.

-During the preparation for space flights he was trained to conduct scientific experiments on board spacecraft in various fields: biology, medicine, metrology, ecology, study of natural resources of the Earth from space, geology, astronomy, geobotany.

 Kadenyuk was appointed Major general of the Armed Forces of Ukraine in 1998 and became Deputy Inspector General of the General Military Inspectorate under the President of Ukraine for Aviation and Cosmonautics.

+Political career

 In the 2002 parliamentary election, he was elected to the Verkhovna Rada in the list of pro-Kuchma United Ukraine Bloc.
-Later, Kadeniuk joined the "Trudova Ukrayina – Industrialists and Entrepreneurs" faction, but had not been politically active.
+Later, Kadenyuk joined the "Trudova Ukrayina – Industrialists and Entrepreneurs" faction, but had not been politically active.
 He worked within parliament's Committee on Defense and National Security.

 In the 2006 parliamentary election, Kadenyuk was No. 3 in the electoral party list of Lytvyn's People's Bloc, but the block won only 2.44% of the popular vote (short of the required 3%) and no seats in the parliament.

+Writings

 Kadenyuk is the author of 5 scientific papers.

 The book "Mission – Space", published in 2009 by Pulsary Publishing House, won first place in the Book of the Year 2009 competition in the Horizons category.
 The book was republished in 2017 by Novy Druk Publishing House.

-Interesting Facts

-About preparation for space flights

-Skydiving is considered as a kind of simulator – a means of psychological training of astronauts.
-Leonid Kadenyuk says "Frankly speaking, I never had a passionate love for jumping.
-I made them because it was required."

-About the spacecraft "Columbia"

-Construction of "Columbia" began in 1975.

-During its existence, "Columbia" has made 28 flights: